feinoujc/Xamarin-SWTableViewCell/README.md

 C# port of SWTableViewCell

-Original project and credit to https://github.com/CEWendel/SWTableViewCell
+Original project and all credit to https://github.com/CEWendel/SWTableViewCell